artoodetoo/container/README.md

 ### Notes and Limits

-Any part of configuration can be read by getParameter, including special sections `parameters`, `shared` and `multiple`.
+Any part of configuration can be read by getParameter, including special sections `shared` and `multiple`.

 As for now, substitution patterns work in service production only.

-Only parameters from `parameters` section can be used in substitution patterns.
+Only parameters from config root can be used in substitution patterns.